 One of my favorite parts of fall is the change of scenery in the produce section at the supermarket.
-Don’t get me wrong, I love my tomatoes, peaches, watermelon, and corn, as much as the next person, but there is something so comforting about the fruits and vegetables that show up in the fall and many of my favorites come from the ground.
+Don’t get me wrong, I love my tomatoes, peaches, watermelon, and corn, as much as the next person, but there is something so comforting about the fruits and vegetables that show up in the colder months and many of my favorites come from the ground.
 That’s right, I am a HUGE fan of root vegetables.

 I love that they can be whatever texture you desire, from crunchy to silky smooth, and that most offer a subtle sweetness.
 I also enjoy how versatile root veggies are.
 They make amazing soups, smoothies, salads, and stews.
 And, of course, there’s always my favorite way to enjoy these seasonal staples: roasted.